hyperledger-solang/solang/docs/language/expressions.rst

   uint64 thousand = 1000;
   uint64 billion = thousand ** 3;

-Overflow checking is limited to types of 64 bits and smaller, if the `--math-overflow` command line argument is specified.
 No overflow checking is generated in `unchecked` blocks, like so:

 .. include:: ../examples/expression_unchecked.sol
   :code: solidity